Lapsus$ Playbook in the Open, and Companies Are Not Ready - Read More

 Mid-90's

-Spear phishing developed explicitly to counter the declining effectiveness of phishing by introducing more sophisticated forms of imposture.
+Spear phishing was developed explicitly to counter the declining effectiveness of phishing by introducing more sophisticated forms of imposture.
 By putting on a convincing and highly tailored digital mask, bad actors could reduce their phishing quantity but significantly increase its quality.

 2010 to 2015